Renters insurance covers a tenants personal belonging and could save both landlords and tenants a whole world of heartache.

 Should you require your tenants to get renters insurance?
 The policies aren’t expensive and they will offer the tenant and yourself peace of mind.
 It’s well worth them having it for their own belongings.

-It’s a good idea then to have a clause in your lease requiring tenants to purchase their own renter’s insurance when they move in (it’s not legal to require renters insurance in every state – so make sure you check your local state laws).
+It’s a good idea then to have a clause in your lease requiring tenants to purchase their own renter’s insurance when they move in.
 If they don’t then they will be in breach of contract and should something goes wrong, you will have reduced your own liability.

-Remember your landlord’s insurance protects the building, it never covers a tenant’s belongings.
+Remember your landlord’s insurance protects the building, it doesn't cover a tenant’s belongings.